tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 W> ### Loading `staticfiles` and URLs
 W> You'll need to make sure you add `{% load staticfiles %}` to the top of **each template** that makes use of static media.
 If you don't, you'll get an error!
 Template inheritance *does not imply what template tags are available.* If you've programmed before, this works somewhat differently from object-orientated programming languages such as Java, where imports cascade down inheriting classes.
 Notice how we used the `url` template tag to refer to `rango/<category-name>/add_page/` URL pattern.
 The `category.slug` is passed through as a parameter to the `url` template tag and Django's template engine will produce the correct URL for us.

-Now that we inherit from `rango/base.html`, the `category.html` template is much cleaner extending the `title_block` and `body_block` blocks.
-You don't need `category.html` to be a complete, valid HTML document because `base.html` fills in the blanks for you.
+Now that we inherit from `rango/base.html`, the `category.html` template is much cleaner extending the `title_block` and `body_block` blocks. `category.html` does not need to be a complete, valid HTML document because `base.html` fills in the blanks for you.
 Remember: all you are doing here is plugging in additional content to the base template to create the complete, rendered HTML document that is sent to the client's browser.
 This rendered HTML document will then conform to the necessary standards, such as providing the document type declaration on the first line.

 I> ### More about Templates